from copy import deepcopy

 output = self._define_output(in_place)

-output._start = output._start + shift
+new_starts = output._start + shift_arr[0]

 return output